tonywok/tonywok.github.io/_posts/2020-06-09-consolidating-static-lists.md

 end
 ```

-We now have a single list of entries that contain the metadata we need to create new lists on the fly.
+We now have a single list of entries that contain metadata that is able to be queried on the fly!

-You’ll notice I changed the module name from `TaskNames` to `Tasks`.
-We’re not dealing with just names anymore because we’ve _enriched_ our domain!

 We can now choose to expose these variant lists as constants, methods, or even put the calling code in the driver’s seat.
 The important distinction is they are all derived from the same list.